-Whirlpool: Arson arrests over 48-trailer £2m fire at Peterborough HQ
+Pair charged with arson over £2m fire at Whirlpool's Peterborough HQ

 Damage was estimated at about £2m.

-Two people have been charged in relation to that fire, one of those, and another man are also charged in relation to an incident the day before.
+Two people have been charged in relation to that fire, and one of them and another man are also charged in relation to an incident the day before.

 Black smoke could be seen for miles around the Shrewsbury Avenue site in the city after the fire broke out at about 19:00 BST.